Shawn-Son/Shawn-Son/README.md

 # 👋 Minhyeok Son (Shawn)

-**Data drives business—let’s make it happen.**
+**I turn data into business results—across any industry, anywhere.**

 - 🏫 M.S. in Data Science @ University of Michigan
 - 💼 Former Researcher @ SeoulTech Industrial AI Lab
+- 🌍 International student (F-1 visa), fully eligible for internship (CPT) and full-time roles (OPT) in the U.S.
-- 📊 Applying data science, analytics, and automation to solve real-world business problems—**across any industry**
+- 📊 My expertise: using data science, analytics, and automation to solve **real business problems across diverse industries**—from manufacturing to healthcare, finance, marketing and retail.

 ---

-## 💡 What I Bring
+## 💡 What Makes Me Different

-- **End-to-end data science and analytics:**
+- **End-to-end ownership:**
-  From data wrangling to deployment, including modeling, dashboards, and business insight.
+  I build complete solutions—from messy data and EDA, to modeling, dashboards, and deployment.

+- **Business-first mindset:**
+  I always ask, "What will move the needle for the business?"
+Not just models, but measurable impact.

-- **Business-focused impact:**
+- **Proven versatility:**
-  Translating data into actionable recommendations, measurable value, and better decisions.
+  My projects span multiple domains—industrial AI, healthcare, finance, customer analytics—proving I adapt and deliver value anywhere.

-- **Collaboration & communication:**
+- **Storytelling & teamwork:**
-  Explaining technical results clearly to any audience, and working with cross-functional teams.
+  I explain technical results in clear business language, bridging engineers, business, and leadership.

 ---